kprohith/kprohith/README.md

 Here are some ideas to get you started:
 -->
 I'm [**Rohith Palakirti**](https://linkedin.com/in/rohith-kp), currently a sophomore at Manipal Academy of Higher Education pursuing a Bachelor of Science in Computer Science.
-Skilled in Python, C++, Java, HTML, CSS, JavaScript.
-Pytorch, TensorFlow, Keras, Microsoft Azure, fast.ai and love tinkering with Arduinos.
+Skilled in Python, C++, Go, Java, HTML, CSS, JavaScript Pytorch, TensorFlow, Keras, Microsoft Azure, fast.ai, the JAMStack and the MERNStack and love tinkering with Arduinos.
 Interested in deep learning, neural networks and full-stack development.
 Always looking for opportunities to learn and improve.

 ### [Stuff I do](#stuff-i-do)